Our story

-Set up by two friends, artists and former cancer patients, Brian Lobel and Joon-Lynn Goh, Sex with Cancer has been created with a community of patients, nurses, psychosexual therapists, pleasure activists and sex-toy specialists.
+Sex in Cancer was set up by friends, artists and former cancer patients, Joon-Lynn Goh and Brian Lobel, in collaboration with a community of patients, nurses, psychosexual therapists, pleasure activists and sex toy specialists.

 Who is it for?